MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/data-management-landing-zone.md

 ## Global DNS

-The Enterprise Scale Analytics and AI solution pattern makes us of Private Links which relies on having a private DNS zone.
+The Enterprise Scale Analytics and AI construction set makes us of Private Links which relies on having a private DNS zone.
 Please check with your networking team before deploying another Private DNS as they might have already deployed the services.

 ## Synapse Private Link Hub